 Touch for Love by Wataru Ohashi with Mary Hoover

-As the years went by I learned traditional baby massage from colleagues, and was part of the Edinburgh Baby Massage group organising classes, bringing Suzanne up to Scotland and also working with baby massage luminaries such as Peter Walker.
+As the years went by I learned traditional baby massage from colleagues, and was part of a local group organising classes, bringing Suzanne to Scotland and also working with baby massage luminaries such as Peter Walker.
 A lot of what I learned dervied from running the classes and the adults and parents who attended them.

-Underpinning all my work is the belief that the baby knows.The baby innately inhabits her whole self, and if she is allowed to move freely she will externally express what is going on inside, giving us clues to her healing process.
+Underpinning all my work is the belief that the child knows.The child innately inhabits her whole self, and if she is allowed to move freely, she will externally express what is going on inside, giving us clues to her healing process.

 ‘You need to be silent to see them, and they come and go as a silent gift.’